slam10s/may-madness/docs/2020-21/ncaam/matches/R2_37-40_ARIZ_vs_UK.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Kentucky should win 4 or more singles matches _58%_ of the time.
+- Kentucky should win 4 or more singles matches *58%* of the time.
-- Arizona should win 4 or more singles matches _13%_ of the time.
+- Arizona should win 4 or more singles matches *13%* of the time.
-- The winner of the doubles point will decide the match the other _29%_ of the time.
+- The winner of the doubles point should decide the match the other *29%* of the time.
-- If Kentucky wins the doubles point, their chances of winning the dual improve to _87%_.
+- If Kentucky wins the doubles point, their chances of winning the dual improve to *87%*.
-- If Arizona wins the doubles point, their chances of winning the dual improve to _42%_.
+- If Arizona wins the doubles point, their chances of winning the dual improve to *42%*.

 ------